[Tokyo Choir Kyo]

-Tokyo Choir Kyo was founded in 1981 as Tokyo Choir OMP, consisting of about 60 members, all of which are amateurs from Tokyo.
+Tokyo Choir Kyo was founded in 1981 as Tokyo Choir OMP, consisting of about 60 members, all of which are amateurs from around Tokyo.
 OMP had participated in "JCA National Choral Competition" every year until 1994 and won two Grand Prix as well as eleven Gold Prizes.
 In 1996, OMP was invited to the 4th World Symposium on Choral Music in Sydney, Australia, representing Japan and its performance was highly commented.
 OMP changed its name to Tokyo Choir Kyo in January 2001 to welcome the new 21st Century.
 Kyo has inherited the spirit "Learn from the Past, Live in the Present and Create the future" which was cultivated at the time of OMP.
 Their goal is to contribute to the further evolution of the Japanese choral culture.

 Repertoire of Kyo is very vast, from the early European music, mainly on the late Medieval to the Renaissance, contemporary pieces written by both the European and the Japanese composers and to the "Theater Pieces".
 Kyo has also commissioned the Japanese contemporary composers such as MIYOSHI Akira, NIIMI Tokuhide, NISHIMURA Akira and MIYAKE Haruna a lot new pieces.
 Most of those commissioned works by the Japanese composer requires for a choir to develop high level of technique as well as diversity of voice texture from bel canto to the traditional Japanese singing.